gary-rowe/trezor-java/README.md

 ### Getting started

-This project uses gradle and can be used without having external hardware attached.
-Gradle comes with a
+This project uses gradle (compatible with Maven) and will "self-install" at the project level if not already present on your machine.
+Before starting it is necessary to perform an initial build to generate the protobuf source code files.
+Simply do the following:

 ```
 $ cd <project directory>
 $ ./gradlew clean build
 ```

 and you're good to go.
-Your next step is to explore the examples (see later for details).
+If you encounter problems, perhaps with compilation within an IDE, please review the Troubleshooting section below.

 ### Frequently asked questions (FAQ)